 You must have a long list of commands listed in your run command dialog box (Win + R).
-However, if you want, you have an option to delete run command history of your Windows within a few moments, if required.
+However, you have the option to delete the run command history of your Windows within a few moments, if required.

 In addition, the run command dialog box allows you to open website URL’s directly to your default web browser by using the HTTP protocol.

-For example, type, http://www.example.com or www.example.com in your Run box and hit OK or Enter.
+For example, type http://www.example.com or www.example.com in your Run box and hit OK or Enter.

 Backup Windows Registry Editor

-It is a good habbit, whenever we are going to perform some of the tasks in Windows registry, it is always suggested to backup Windows registry to prevent any mishappening.
+It is a good habit, whenever we are going to perform some of the tasks in Windows registry, it is always suggested to backup Windows registry to prevent any mishappening.